realcytrix/datastore-leaderstats/README.md

-# datastore-leaderstats
+# Thanks For Visting!

-A simple leaderstats script which saves your player's stats.
+**To anyone new to making roblox games, feel free to use this simple script which is a automatic saving leaderstats which should be self-explantory.**